Puppy adoptions, Give Back Tahoe campaign highlight Giving Tuesday

 The Tahoe Rim Trail Association also has a Giving Tuesday campaign, and donations will be matched up to $5,000.
 Donations, which go toward maintaining and building trails in the Tahoe Basin, can be made at http://www.tahoerimtrail.org.

-The League to Save Lake Tahoe also has a fundraiser going on today.
-Every dollar raised, up to $30,000, will be matched and will go toward the league’s restoration programs, combating pollution, and halting invasive species.
+The League to Save Lake Tahoe is joining the movement as well, and every dollar raised, up to $30,000, will be matched, going toward its restoration programs, combating pollution, and halting invasive species.
 Donations can be made at http://www.keeptahoeblue.org.

-The Tahoe Forest Health System is joining in on Giving Tuesday as well.
-For a $25 donation or more through the remainder of the day, Tahoe Forest is offering a chance to win an Epic Tahoe Local Pass for the upcoming ski season.
+The Tahoe Forest Health System is offering a chance to get on the slopes this Giving Tuesday.
+Entries to win an Epic Tahoe Local Pass (Northstar, Heavenly, Kirkwood) for the upcoming ski season cost $25.
 To donate, visit http://www.tfhd.com.

 Justin Scacco is a reporter for the Sierra Sun.
 Contact him at jscacco@sierrasun.com or 530-550-2643.